 When you monitor SQL Server and the Microsoft Windows operating system to investigate performance-related issues, concentrate your initial efforts in three main areas:

-Monitoring a computer on which System Monitor is running can affect computer performance slightly.
-Therefore, either log the System Monitor data to another disk (or computer) so that it reduces the effect on the computer being monitored, or run System Monitor from a remote computer.
+Monitoring a computer on which Performance Monitor is running can affect computer performance slightly.
+Therefore, either log the Performance Monitor data to another disk (or computer) so that it reduces the effect on the computer being monitored, or run Performance Monitor from a remote computer.
 Monitor only the counters in which you are interested.
 If you monitor too many counters, resource usage overhead is added to the monitoring process and affects the performance of the computer that is being monitored.

 |Describes how to monitor disk counters to determine disk activity and the amount of I/O generated by their SQL Server components.||Monitor Disk Usage|